bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
  These types of bug are usually by-products of how you are storing the state in the application.

-  What if we could just make those weird states impossible to get into in the first place, by modelling our state in a differnt way?

   (NEXT SLIDE)

 -->

+---
+layout: statement
+---

+# What if we could make these weird states impossible or un-representable to begin with?

 ---
 layout: statement